Aliases for ATP5J2 Gene

 ATP5J2 (ATP Synthase, H+ Transporting, Mitochondrial Fo Complex Subunit F2) is a Protein Coding gene.
-Among its related pathways are Metabolism and purine nucleotides de novo biosynthesis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and purine nucleotides de novo biosynthesis.
 GO annotations related to this gene include ATPase activity and transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP5J2 Gene

 Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
 F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
 During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
 Part of the complex F(0) domain.
 Minor subunit located with subunit a in the membrane.